trivialTZ/Lsst-Twilight-SNe/notebook/README.md

 - **True sequence CSV**: `lsst_twilight_sequence_true_<run_label>_<start>_to_<end>.csv`
   **True, non-overlapping execution order** within each twilight window.
 Visits are packed as soon as the previous one ends (ignoring `best_time_utc` slack); the original preference is stored in `preferred_best_utc`.
 Columns include `order_in_window`, `sn_start_utc`, `sn_end_utc`, and `filters_used_csv`.
 One row per SN visit (multi-filter visits are a single row).
 - **Per-night summary CSV**: `lsst_twilight_summary_<run_label>_<start>_to_<end>.csv`
-  One row per window: candidate/planned counts, time usage vs. cap, swap counts, internal filter changes, mean slew, median airmass, loaded filters, actually used filters.
+  One row per window: candidate/planned counts, time usage vs. cap, swap counts, internal filter changes, color metrics, mean slew, median airmass, loaded filters, actually used filters.
 - **SIMLIB (optional)**: if `SIMLIB_OUT` is set, a SNANA-compatible library with all `EPOCH`s is produced.

 In all of the above, ``<run_label>`` defaults to ``hybrid`` matching the